yashmehrotra/soldier/docs/api_documentation.rst

     :type env: dict(str, str)
     :param stream: When set to true, the output of your command will be streamed.
 (It does not work with piped commands)
     :type stream: bool
+    :param suppress_std_err: When set to true, the output from stderr would not be printed.
+    :type suppress_std_err: bool
     :param timeout: The timeout for the process in seconds
     :type timeout: int
     :param kill_on_timeout: If set to true, your process will killed when the time is up, and if it is False, it will throw a ``soldier.ProcessTimeoutError``